TS22082/coffee_logs/README.md

 ## Inspiration

-Taking my coffee game up and want to keep a diary of different roasts and flavors I find.
+Taking my coffee game up and want to keep a log of different roasts and flavors I find.

 ## Build status